0xPolygonID/issuer-node/README.md

 - Run tests with `make tests` to run test or `make test-race` to run tests with the Go parameter `test --race`
 - Run the linter with `make lint`

+## Troubleshooting

+In case any of the spun-up domains shows a 404 or 401 error when accessing their respective URLs, the root cause can usually be determined by inspecting the Docker container logs.

+For example, for inspecting the issuer API node, run:

+`docker logs sh-id-platform-api-issuer-1`

+In most cases, a startup failure will be due to erroneous env variables.

 ## License